tomaslau/growthjobs/README.md

 2. Set up Airtable:

+**Option A** - Quick Setup with Template:

+- Visit the demo base template: https://airtable.com/appLx3b8wF3cyfoMd/shrWo1VUVq7mJS6CB
+- Click "Use this data" in the top right corner, make sure you rename the table to "Jobs"
+- The base includes demo data and all required fields properly configured

+**Option B** - Manual Setup:

 - Create a new base in Airtable
 - Create a table named "Jobs" (it's very important to have this name) with these fields:
   ```